Friday, July 8, 2011

 Basically, you need wax paper, parchment paper, and an iron.
 Take three pieces of wax paper, place them between two pieces of parchment paper (to protect your ironing board and iron), and iron them together.
 The heat of the iron causes the wax to melt the papers together and creates a stiff, bubbly-looking paper.

-I added a bit of color to my shells by using crayons.
+You can also add a bit of color to the shells by using crayons.
 I rubbed bits of crayon onto my wax paper sheets to create a marbled look in my shells.

 Once my shells were all punched out, I used a 1/16 inch hole punch to create two small holes in each end of every shell.